DaedalicEntertainment/lua-coding-conventions/README.md

 ## 1. Modules

-1.1.
-Module names are nouns with names that are short and lowercase, with nothing between words.
+1.1. __DO__ use short and lowercase nouns as module names, with nothing between words.

 ## 2. Files

-2.1.
-Files should not be longer than 1000 lines.
+2.1. __AVOID__ files with more than 1000 lines.
 Some Lua files might be used in Visionaire projects, in which case they'll be part the project file and must not exceed 65536 characters.

-2.2.
-Each file should contain a single feature.
+2.2. __DO NOT__ cover more than a single feature in each file.

-2.3.
-Each file starts with a header containing the file summary.
+2.3. __DO__ add a header with a summary to each file.
 Use Doxygen syntax, and avoid redundant parts such as "This class..."

       --! \brief Schedules threads which are waiting for delay or event.

-2.4.
-Each file with a class definition should list their members in the following order:
+2.4. __DO__ list class members in the following order:

 * meta function overrides (e.g. __index, __tostring)
 * constants